 Lisa Bunn - Keeping Our Kids Safe event review and video links

 Lisa Bunn is working with community partners to create a series of safety videos for kids and safety tips for parents of children with special needs.
-Achievability is creating a YouTube page with all of the kids safety videos and it has not been released as of yet.
+Achievability is creating a YouTube page with all of the kid’s safety videos and it has not been released as of yet.

 Swim Safety Side B – For Adults: https://youtu.be/HxxCChNO4m8